-Can the City of Palo Alto Be Held Liable for Road Defects That Cause Bicycle Accidents?
+Can the City of Palo Alto Be Held Liable for Road Defects?

 Being a safe and defensive bicyclist in Palo Alto doesn’t always mean that you’re going to reach your destination without incident.
 That’s because the cause of some bicycle accidents isn’t necessarily the result of the negligence of the motorists that are supposed to be sharing the road with you.
 Poor road maintenance involving potholes, sinkholes, deep cracks, crumbling shoulders and improperly placed storm sewer grates are sometimes the cause of serious injuries that are suffered in bicycle accidents.